patheleven/hexabat/README.md

 There are a few tweaks and improvements that we want to add to Hexabat:

-* Being able to provide an OAuth token so you can import private repositories.
+* Being able to provide an OAuth tokens, and keys so you can authorize your application without the need of a user OAuth token.
-* Handle repositories that don't exist or are private (aka 404 pages).
-* Handle forked repositories (forked repos can't have issues).

 After that we have a few more things planned but that will be a surprise.